dev-wd/dev-wd.github.io/_posts/swift/2020-03-10-observable.md

 <img src="/images/observable/observable2.png" width="600" height="350">

-In ReactiveX, an Observer subsribes an Observable.
-Then that observer eacts to whatever item or sequence of items the Observable emits.
+In ReactiveX, an Observer subscribes an Observable, and then observer reacts whatever item or sequence of items the Observable emits.

-Observable이 배출하는 하나 또는 연속되는 항목에 Observer는 반응한다.

 ## Example of Observable and Observer.
 It is difficult to understand both Observable and Observer only with concept.

-Let us look example first.
+Let us look example from now on.

 <img src="/images/observable/observable3.png" width="550" height="430">